Pinecrest High School: The Patriot

-Spirit week starts on the week of the homecoming game.
-During this week, students may participate in daily events (such as Wacky Tacky Day and Blast from the Past).
-Also, during Spirit Week, PCHS as well as multiple clubs (Cheerleading, Key Club, etc.) host their own events during Oktoberfest.
-Oktoberfest generally occurs one day before the homecoming game and two days prior to the homecoming dance.

-In 2007, the PCHS athletic department decided to add a parade to the lineup of others.
-The Homecoming Parade allows the athletes of the football and men's soccer teams, cheerleading, marching band and Drumline, as well as a handful of various floats designed for the event follow a circuit taking them around downtown Southern Pines.
-There is generally a good turnout of observers including students, parents, friends, local business owners, and fans of PCHS.

-In 2009, PCHS moved Oktoberfest to its original month, October.

-Clubs

-The Pinecrest High School Step Team is also known as Omega Psi Rho.

-Other clubs include M.A.C. (modern arts club), International Thespian Society, Earth club, Art club, Speech and Debate team, Key club, Leo club, Polis Philosophy Club, Pinecrest Young Republicans, Pinecrest Liberty Foundation, Interact Club, Take Back, Drill team, Orienteering, Spanish and French clubs, FCCLA, SEA, Global Awareness, Ultimate Frisbee, and Robotics team.

 Athletics

-Pinecrest High school is a North Carolina High School Athletic Association (NCHSAA) 4A high school.
+Pinecrest High School is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 8A school.
+They are a part of the Mid-South 7A/8A Conference.
+The school colors are green and gold, and its team name is the Patriots.

 The John Williams Athletic Complex (a former athletic director and football coach at Pinecrest), includes a lighted 4,500 seat football/soccer stadium and an eight lane track.
 A planned renovation for the summer of 2010 was the resurfacing of the field with artificial turf.

 The John Williams Baseball Field which is lighted and seats 500.
 (The new stadium has been completed.
 Future additions include an enclosed press box, a snack bar, and a new storage building).

 The James Moore Gymnasium is the home of basketball, volleyball, and wrestling, and seats 1,400.

 The remainder of the athletic facilities includes a lighted softball field, which seats 250; a practice football field, a practice soccer field, a lighted ROTC practice area (turned into parking lot before the 2007-08 school year), and six hard court tennis courts.
 There are many trails through the woods behind the school which are used by the cross country and track teams.